 The restaurant lease (leased to the same lessee as the stadium facility) is in effect beginning March 15, 2020 through March 15, 2025.
 Rent is \$60,000 per year, due in monthly installments of \$5,000 during the first five years of the lease.

-Future minimum lease payments are as follows:
+Future lease payments and related interest income to be recognized are as follows: